Loading

 Places are limited to 30 people.
 Your registration will be approved by the committee.

-Please register below & choose your two clusters you’d like to participate.
+Please register below & indicate two clusters you’d like to participate in using the comments section.

 Welle 7, Schanzenstrasse 5, 3008 Bern